semrush/intergalactic/website/docs/patterns/modal-content/modal-content.md

 title: Content in modal window
 ---

-> 💡 Standard description of modal windows can be found in the [Modal](/components/modal/) component.
-And here we have compiled recommendations for content styles in modal windows.
+> Description of the component for modal windows can be found in the [Modal](/components/modal/).

+Here we have compiled recommendations for content styles in modal windows.

 @## Margins